open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-raspberry-pi.md

 # compare if above displayed key is the same as the one on your machine
 cat ~/.ssh/id_rsa.pub

-# remove the authorized_keys file so our master branch is clean
-rm authorized_keys
 ```

 Note: On the next [release](http://dev.ole.org), your key will be in the image.